kitwaicloud/kitwaicloud.github.io/sparksql/thailand_gov_spending/spending.md

 ## Working with maps
 We need to create an additional table and a view.
 The thailand_province provides the lat/long of all provinces in Thailand as well as the province code in ISO 3166-2.
 We'll directly load it from Swift storage.
 See this [section](../../swift/swift.md) for more information on how to work with Swift.
+Optionally, click [thailand_province.csv](thailand_province.csv) to download and put it into HDFS as previously described.

 We create a view province_price for using with maps to avoid the data type problems in the current version of Superset.